 MRI for Tennis Elbow

-An MRI scan is not usually required for diagnosing tennis elbow.
-However, if we are unsure of the diagnosis or we feel the joint is involved, our physiotherapist may refer you for an MRI scan.
 An MRI is an accurate way to visualise the deeper structures in the joint, such as the articular cartilage of the joint surfaces, and it will pick up tears in the muscles or tendons.
 It will also show areas of swelling.

-An MRI scan showing fluid in the tendon indicating tennis elbow
+An MRI scan showing fluid in the tendon indicating tennis elbow.

-Treatment for tennis elbow?
+Treatment for Tennis Elbow

 Physiotherapy and rehabilitation for tennis elbow

 Complete Physio are trusted by world renowned orthopaedic surgeons and sports medicine consultants to treat their patients suffering with tendon pain, particularly tendon pain which is not improving spontaneously.
-At the clinic we have treated a variety of patients with elbow pain, from Wimbledon champions, PGA golf professionals to recreational sports and women, and more sedentary individuals who get pain picking up objects.

-Generic tennis elbow exercises, particularly those found on the internet do not help everyone!
 Your programme must be tailored to your own personal goals.
-For example, the rehabilitation programme for a professional tennis player will be different to a plasterer or brick layer, or someone who wants to simply pick up the kettle or shopping bags with no pain.
+For example, the rehabilitation programme for a professional tennis player will be different to a plasterer or brick layer, or someone who wants to simply pick up the kettle or shopping bags without pain.

 This will often include: